Doctor of Business Administration

 He earned an MBA from American University and a bachelor’s degree in business administration from the University of Michigan.
 He has also attended the Harvard Executive Business School certification program.

 James Farley has a love of learning and has flourished in the world of technology.
 In a field that is constantly changing, he evolves and grows with it.
 Reconciling and working on data while making sense out of chaos has been a skill he has developed over the years and continues to nurture.
-He currently is a graduate assistant in the Institutional Research & Analytics Department at the University of South Florida’s Office of Decision Support.
+He currently is an adjunct professor at Florida Polytechnic University in the data science and business analytics department and the department of computer science.

-As a grad assistant, Farley researches and creates dashboard metrics for USF and compiles reports that are forwarded to various government agencies.
+As an adjunct professor, Farley teaches finance, supply chain, programming, and project management.
 Prior to his current position, he was an operations specialist for over 20 years at a number of hedge funds and investment banks, specializing in derivatives and institutional trading.

 Farley earned a master’s degree in business analytics and information systems from USF, an MBA and a bachelor’s degree in finance from St. John’s University and a bachelor’s degree in data analytics from St. Petersburg College.

 Matthew Forrester started out as an art major, but then turned to the U.S. Army to learn Arabic.
-He has since entered the realm of counterterrorism intelligence analysis and currently works as an intelligence professional at MacDill Air Force Base, where he is responsible for a team that performs due diligence, compliance checks, background research and risk assessments on people, units, organizations, missions and operations for the special operations community.
+He entered the realm of counterterrorism intelligence analysis and worked as an intelligence professional at MacDill Air Force Base, where he was responsible for a team that performed due diligence, compliance checks, background research and risk assessments on people, units, organizations, missions and operations for the special operations community.

 For the past 13 years he has supported special operations intelligence analysis and targeting, identity and signature management, and strategic risk assessments.